eveseat/seat/.github/ISSUE_TEMPLATE/api_bug.md

 When I'm sending a request to `/roles/affiliation/character` I got a success response but the user still not have the role attached to him.

-*Side note: If you can, please attach a gist version or a link to a repository where is your script.*
+*Side note: If you are using SeAT API programmatically, please attach a gist version or a link to your repository.*

 ## Expected